 Many people have been with their current account since they were a child or a student.
 Find out how switching bank accounts can get you a better deal.

 With the current account switch guarantee it is easier to switch your current bank account.
+You can use our comparison service to find the best current account bank account for you.
 Read on to see our step-by-step guide on how to switch bank accounts.

 If you are thinking ‘should I switch bank accounts’ you may be concerned about the paperwork involved.
-In fact, it is very easy to move bank accounts.
+In fact, it is very easy to move bank accounts, thanks to an agreement between banks and building societies to make the process seamless and quick.

 Your new bank may even pay you a switching incentive in the form of cash, or retail vouchers or other deals and perks.